web3-authn/tatchi/passkey-sdk/README.md

 });
 ```

-No external hosting or HTML copying is required when using the default same‑origin mode.

-### Optional: hosting on a separate wallet origin
+### Hosting the wallet origin

-If you want stronger isolation by running the service iframe on a separate origin, you need to serve two things from that origin:
+When you do host the wallet on a dedicated origin, expose two things:

 - Static SDK assets under `/sdk` (workers and embedded bundles):
   - `/sdk/workers/web3authn-signer.worker.js`